Karolina-Sas/data-analysis-using-pandas/README.md

 # data-analysis-using-pandas

-In this project were used Python libraries for data analysis.
+In this project were used csv video games sales data for little analysis by Python data libraries.

 Source csv data come from : https://www.kaggle.com/gregorut/videogamesales